 Rethinking The Labels

 I’ve worn and discarded several labels in my time, mostly because I would come in time to recognize certain fallacies or contradictions in them.
-I have left groups that failed to achieve their stated goals.
+I have left groups that systemically failed to achieve their stated goals.
 I have shunned labels that turned out to be indefinable or arbitrary.
-I have rejected membership where the accompanying label didn’t seem to be the true prime directive of the institution.
+I have rejected membership where the accompanying label didn’t seem to match the true prime directive of the institution.

 I like some things that some “conservative” people say, and some things that some “liberal” people say, yet each camp is filled with notions I find repulsive.
 And lest someone assume that this makes me, therefore, a “centrist”, I shun that, too, as a meaningless and indefinable label.
 Unless you can demonstrate that all “centrists” agree with me, it’s pretty clear to me that I’m not a “centrist”.